LTGVE/SharedFiles/README.md

 # SharedFiles
-Shared My Files for who in ne
+Shared My Files for who in need
+/nmean: Store files and share